 Prices for American Home Shield warranties can vary somewhat significantly depending on a variety of factors.
 The most important consideration to cost is the amount of coverage that a customer purchases.
 With three policy tiers to choose from, and each at a different starting price point, starting rates will depend on the plan that a customer selects.
 A homeowner who doesn’t need a home warranty to protect their appliances can save money by buying a ShieldSilver plan for their major home systems alone.
 Purchasing add-ons will further influence the total cost of coverage as well.
 According to the company’s website, these add-ons could cost as little as $50 or as much as $258 per year.

 American Home Shield notes that the size of the home will impact the total cost of coverage too.
 Because every policy includes coverage for home systems like ductwork, it makes sense that homes with more square footage would be more expensive to cover with a home warranty.
-It’s worth noting that an American Home Shield warranty starts out at $39.99 per month, but rates for higher policy tiers will cost much more.
+It’s worth customers noting that an American Home Shield warranty starts out at $39.99 per month, but rates for higher policy tiers will cost much more.

 The up-front costs of purchasing a policy aren’t the only expenses that homeowners will want to account for when considering a home warranty plan.
-No matter what company or policy a homeowner chooses, they’ll need to pay a technician fee when the time comes to file a repair request.
-American Home Shield gives customers the option to choose from $75, $100, and $125 technician fees.
+No matter what company or policy a homeowner chooses, they’ll need to pay a technician or service fee when the time comes to file a repair request.
+American Home Shield gives customers the option to choose from $75, $100, and $125 service fees.
 In addition to impacting the total cost of coverage, the technician fee also affects policy rates.
 Selecting a higher technician fee will give customers lower monthly rates in return, so this is another important factor to consider when choosing policy terms.

 Discount opportunities on an American Home warranty are fairly limited.
 Customers who buy a second policy to cover another property can receive $50 off their additional home warranty.
-The company will also give a $25 Amazon gift card to members who refer a new customer.
+In addition, the company will give a $25 Amazon gift card to members who refer a new customer.
 American Home Shield also runs an exclusive appliance discount program that allows members to replace their appliances with name-brand products at discounted prices.
 Although this program may be appealing in its own right, it doesn’t really affect either the up-front investment or the total cost of coverage.

 Getting a Quote